 All elected officers shall serve until the adjournment of the Round Table business meeting at the Annual Conference of the American Library Association of the year in which their term is slated to expire or until the adjournment of the meeting at which their successor(s) are chosen.

-- The chairperson and vice-chair/chairperson elect shall serve for one-year terms;
+- The chairperson and vice-chair/chairperson elect shall serve for two-year terms;

 - The secretary and treasurer shall serve for a two-year term;

 - The members-at-large shall serve staggered terms of two years each with the election of at least three members annually